hyprland-community/pyprland/site/shortcuts_menu.md

 ## Command

 - `menu [name]`: shows a list of options which have been configured in "entries".

-  If "name" is provided it will show the given sub-menu.
+  - If "name" is provided it will show the given sub-menu.
   - You can use "." to reach any level of the configured menus.

-      Example to reach `[shortcuts_menu.entries.utils."local commands"]`:
+      Example to reach `shortcuts_menu.entries.utils."local commands"`, use:
       ```sh
        pypr menu "utils.local commands"
       ```